 -

-Vertigo: The false sense of spinning.
+Vertigo: The sensation of spinning.

 The Science: "Ear Crystals" Out of Place